hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 Example 6: Definite curl-curl (AMS)
 -----------------------------------

-This example, implemented in ``examples/src/C_maxwell/maxwell.c``, is an electromagnetic benchmark for the **Auxiliary-space Maxwell Solver (AMS)**.
-It pairs a lowest-order edge-element discretization of a definite Maxwell problem with a manufactured solution, so that both the *algebraic* performance (iteration counts, timings) and the *discretization* accuracy can be measured directly.
+The example in ``examples/src/C_maxwell/maxwell.c`` is an electromagnetic benchmark for the **Auxiliary-space Maxwell Solver (AMS)**.
+It combines lowest-order edge elements with a manufactured definite Maxwell solution.
+The benchmark measures algebraic performance through iteration counts and times.
+It also measures discretization accuracy directly.

 Governing Equations (Definite Maxwell)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~